phish108/ApVy/README.md

 6. Commit your changes (push them if needed).
 7. Create a pull request stating that you fixed the reported issue (using the issue number).

+## License

+ApVy is licensed under the MIT License.

+For details please read the [LICENSE](LICENSE) file.